rohan843/isc2-cc-cert-notes/README.md

 ### Privacy

 **It is the right of an individual to control the distribution of information about themselves.** Privacy is different from security, even though both focus on safeguarding information.

+The legislation and regulations on privacy and data can affect organizations _irrespective of their physical location_.

+There is a major push towards privacy legislation and compliance with existing policies.
+There are various laws defining privacy and data protection, which periodically change.

+Merely ensuring proper security measures are in place is not enough for organizations to meet privacy regulations.
+They are still liable for any mishandling or misuse of data.